torvalds/linux/Documentation/virt/kvm/api.rst

 -EBUSY, though others may be possible if the preparation was started, but failed).

-This will have undefined effects on the guest if it has not already placed itself in a quiescent state where no vcpu will make MMU enabled memory accesses.
+This will have undefined effects on the guest if it has analt already placed itself in a quiescent state where anal vcpu will make MMU enabled memory accesses.

 On successful completion, the pending HPT will become the guest's active